learn-co-curriculum/phase-0-pac-3-intro/README.md

 ## Introduction

-A **paragraph** is a collection of sentences, aligned by a topic sentence and bundled up or closed by a closing sentence.
+Before we jump into more code, let's think for a moment about something you encounter pretty much every day when you read a news article or email: the way we organize words to express and clarify meaning.
+For example, a **paragraph** is a collection of sentences, aligned by a topic sentence and bundled up or closed by a closing sentence.
 A **paragraph** can persuade or offend, direct, or explain.
 A paragraph has a _function_.

 "Code paragraphs" are called, depending on language, "functions," "procedures," "methods," or "subroutines."
 They bundle up expressions and statements to